soumyadipdas37/finescoop.github.io/source/_posts/queen_sees_prince_william_kate_middleton_and_their_children_at_balmoral_for_first_time_since_march.md

 Prince George is in his final year of infant school at Thomas's Battersea, in south west London.
 His little sister Princess Charlotte joined him in September and is currently in the reception class.
 But the royal children have been homeschooled since the start of the coronavirus pandemic, which Prince William admits has been a struggle.
-Speaking on BBC Radio 5 Lives That Peter Crouch Podcast, which was recorded partially via Zoom and partially at Kensington Palace in March, the heir said: 'I've found it pretty testing, not going to lie, trying to keep the children engaged in some kind of work, it's been an interesting few months.
+Speaking on BBC Radio 5 Lives That Peter Crouch Podcast, which was recorded partially via Zoom and partially at Kensington Palace in March, the heir said 'I've found it pretty testing, not going to lie, trying to keep the children engaged in some kind of work, it's been an interesting few months.
 'I've learned through homeschooling that my patience is a lot shorter than I thought it was, that's probably been the biggest eye opener for me, and that my wife has super patience,' the duke revealed.